mrneverman/NEVERLAND/README.md

 - Ingress Controller
 - Separate ETCD from Nevertown and implement it in different island for high availability and also to reduce the attack surface.
 - Implementation of CD pipelines( Argo CD).
-- Implementation of service mesh (Istio or Console).
+- Implementation of service mesh (Istio or Consul).
 - Use of Fedora CoreOS or Google Container-Optimized OS instead of Ubuntu for lightweight OS and smaller attack surface.
 - Implementation of Kyverno policy engine.
 - Create a very secure Worktown for top secret projects of Neverland.
 (Gvisor, KataContainers, AppArmor, Seccomp etc.).